i-love-flamingo/flamingo-commerce/cart/Readme.md

 )

 var (
-  //need to implement the cart interface AdditionalDeliverInfo _ cart.AdditionalDeliverInfo = new(FlightData)
+  // need to implement the cart interface AdditionalDeliverInfo _ cart.AdditionalDeliverInfo = new(FlightData)
 )